ajmccluskey/fpinscala-9-10/slides.rst

 - Abstractions for common patterns have multiple benefits
 - Obey the laws!
-- :code:`Monoid` is particularly good for parallel computation and fusing traversals
+- ``Monoid`` is particularly good for parallel computation and fusing traversals